bootique/bootique/docs/bootique-docs.md

 }
 ```

 If in your Module you are planning to redefine any services from the upstream modules, specify those upstream modules in the `overrides()` collection.
+Though overrides are rarely needed, and in most cases can be replaced with service decomposition.

 ### Chapter 7.
 Configuration and Configurable Factories